-This course aims at understanding the mechanisms of the brain function and dysfunction underlying the expression of cognition and behavior, as well as the etiology and pathophysiology of mental disorders by using using molecular neurobiology, molecular genetics, neuroimaging, and neurophysiology.
-Fundamental knowledge of mental disoders, which is cruciall to understand the prevention and development of novel treatment of the diseases, will be provided during the course.
+This course aims at understanding the mechanisms of the brain function and dysfunction underlying the expression of cognition and behavior, as well as the etiology and pathophysiology of mental disorders by using molecular neurobiology, molecular genetics, neuroimaging, and neurophysiology.
+Its purposes also include to master various approaches to stadies in the research field of forensic psychiatry.
+Fundamental knowledge of mental disoders, which is cruciall to develop novel treatment and prophylaxis for them, will be provided during the course.

-The goals of this course are: 1) To understand major symptoms, treatment and hypothetical etiologies of schizophrenia, mood, anxiety, and other mental disorders, 2) To understand the mechanims of action of antipsychotics, antidepressants, anxiolytics, antiepileptics and others, and 3) To understand psychotherapy and other treatment and care of mental disorders.
+The goals of this course are: 1) to understand major symptoms, treatment and hypothetical etiologies of schizophrenia, mood, anxiety, and other mental disorders, 2) to understand the mechanim of action of antipsychotics, antidepressants, anxiolytics, antiepileptics and others, 3) to understand psychotherapy and other treatment and care of mental disorders, and 4) to understand research objectives and methodologies of forensic psychiatry.